Akane625/Machine-Learning-Projects/README.md

-# My Machine Learning Repository
+# My Machine Learning Study Repository

 In this repository, I do some stuff with machine learing (ML) models.
-Earlier, this used to be a practice notebook.
-Now, its used to experiment on topics for a CAPSTONE project.

 ---